andr1ww/Paradise/README.md

 # Paradise
-A universal SSL bypass/redirect for Fortnite.
+A universal SSL bypass/redirect for Fortnite, Supported on 1.11 - 15.30!

 ### Setup
 Change `BACKEND_URL` in `Source/Globals.h` to your backend URL.